RuiBorgesDev/Stalkiana/README.md

         \/             \/            \/         \/      \/      \/
 </pre>

-A simple command-line tool for stalking an instagram account.
+A simple command-line tool for stalking instagram accounts.

 **Note**: Please be aware that using this tool is against Instagram's terms of service.
 Use it responsibly and at your own risk.